sagemath/trac_to_gh/Issue 2653.md

 # Issue 2653: norm and trace of elements of orders are Rational not Integer

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2653

 Original creator: cremona